 -2.5 and below qualifies as osteoporosis—soft, fragile bones that are at risk of fracture

 The T-score helps your doctor decide the best osteoporosis treatment for you.

 If you haven’t fractured anything, you may get your diagnosis though a routine bone density scan.
 When can you expect one?
-The U.S. Preventive Services Task Force (USPSTF) recommends that post-menopausal women receive their first scan at age 65; at risk women can start at 60.
+The U.S. Preventive Services Task Force (USPSTF) recommends that post-menopausal women receive their first scan at age 65; at risk women can start before this age.
 However, many gynecologists prefer to do a baseline scan within a few years of menopause.
 The USPSTF doesn’t have a recommendation for men, but other organizations, including the National Osteoporosis Foundation, suggest screening men at 70 years old.

 The FRAX Test

 Your physician may also recommend a FRAX test, which uses your bone density and other risk factors to determine how likely you are to fracture a major bone (hip, spine, forearm, or shoulder) within the next 10 years.
 Your FRAX score can also help determine your course of treatment.

 Which type of doctor should you see if you’re concerned about osteoporosis?
 No one specialist is completely dedicated to the condition.
 Low bone density and osteoporosis can be diagnosed and treated by: